A. THE CHAPTER 93A, SECTION 9 CONSUMER PROTECTION DEMAND LETTER REMAINS A FAVORITE WEAPON OF CHOICE FOR AN AGGRIEVED PLAINTIFF.

 6. If the consumer, for one reason or another, fails to accept any offer made by the business or if an agreement cannot be negotiated and the consumer files a lawsuit, there are risks that both sides must face.
 The consumer, if successful in a later court action, may potentially recover multiple damages including reasonable attorney's fees, costs, and interest.
 On the other hand, however, a court may find that the initial response to the consumer protection demand letter by the business was reasonable or in good faith under the specific circumstances of the case and thus award the consumer only its actual damages.
 When a court decides such a claim it has to take into consideration whether the business's conduct was, in fact, unfair or deceptive.
 If the answer is yes, then the question becomes whether the conduct was willful, whether the business's refusal to grant the consumer his or her original demand was in bad faith, and whether the business was aware of its violation.

-The Katz Law Group has deep experience in the area of Chapter 93A and has represented both individuals and business in bringing and defending violations of the Consumer Protection Act.
+The Katz Law Group has deep experience in the area of Chapter 93A and has represented both individuals and businesses in bringing and defending violations of the Consumer Protection Act.
 Please contact us if you have any questions regarding this ever-developing area of Massachusetts law.